Popcorn Sutton: Death and memorial services

-Sutton died by suicide by carbon monoxide poisoning on March 16, 2009, apparently to avoid a federal prison term due to begin a few days later.
+Sutton killed himself by carbon monoxide poisoning on March 16, 2009, apparently to avoid a federal prison term due to begin a few days later.
 His wife Pam, whom he had married about two years before his death, returned home from running errands and discovered her husband in his green Ford Fairmont (which was still running) at the rear of their property in Parrottsville, Tennessee.
 Mrs. Sutton said, "He called it his three-jar car because he gave three jugs of liquor for it."
 His daughter said he had told her in advance that he would die by suicide rather than go to jail, adding that he had "the strength to die the way he lived: according to his own wishes and no one else's."

 Sutton's body was initially interred at a family graveyard in Mount Sterling, North Carolina.
 However, on October 24, 2009, it was relocated to his property in Parrottsville, and a private memorial service was held.
 His body was carried to its new resting spot by horse and carriage.
 Sutton's memorial grew in spectacle as country music singer Hank Williams Jr. flew in to pay his respects.
 A small memorial was also held for close friends and family.

 A conventional grave marker was used at the head of Sutton's grave, reading "Marvin Popcorn Sutton / Ex-Moonshiner / October 5, 1946 / March 16, 2009".
 He had also prepared a footstone in advance for his gravesite, and for years he had kept it by his front porch and had kept his casket ready in his living room.
 The epitaph on his footstone reads "Popcorn Said Fuck You".